Bringing online lessons to life with Canon livestreaming cameras

 Lighting is also a key consideration.
 "Is the viewer's attention being drawn to where you want it to be?" asks Tania.
 "That can mean avoiding distracting backgrounds or zooming in a bit.
 You can also help draw attention by turning off the room lights and having just a few lights on the person who is speaking."

 After considering backgrounds and sound, you can make more detailed preparations.
-Canon's PTZ cameras, such as the CR-N500 and CR-N300, can be controlled using pre-set angles that can be defined in advance and prompted while the presentation is ongoing.
+Canon's PTZ cameras, such as the CR-N500, CR-N350 and CR-N300, can be controlled using pre-set angles that can be defined in advance and prompted while the presentation is ongoing.
 With a little preparatory work, up to 100 angles can be pre-set for each camera.

 "Find a shot where you or the lecturer will be speaking and assign it a number, then pan the camera around to another position – you might zoom in a bit – and assign that shot a different number," Tania explains.